the-turing-way/the-turing-way/book/content/reproducibility/04/barriers.md

 ## Big data and complex computational infrastructure

 Big data is conceptualised in different ways by different researchers.
-The traditional understanding of big data focuses on complexity, variety of data sources, volume and velocity of the data.
+"Big" data may be complex, come from a variety of data sources, is large in storage volume and/or be streamed at very high temporal resolution.
 It is extremely difficult to control to ensure consistency of data between the experiments.
 In some cases, when data is sampled from a larger collection of data consistency cannot be guaranteed.